nabupalassar2/rsschool-cv/cv.md

 ## Skills & Personal Development
 - Experienced in data entry and MS Office applications, facilitating efficient documentation and record-keeping.
-- Strong analytical thinking, enabling quick problem-solving and process optimization on the production floor.
+- Strong analytical thinking, enabling quick problem-solving and process optimization.
 - Effective communicator and team player, ready to collaborate for achieving company goals.
 - Native in Ukrainian, Intermediate in English, and Fluent in Russian.